Updated May 20, 2020

-- Council Member data: We may collect or obtain your Personal Data if you apply to become a Council Member.
+- Network Member data: We may collect or obtain your Personal Data if you apply to become a Network Member.

 - Data you make public: We may collect or obtain your Personal Data that you manifestly choose to make public, including via social media (e.g., we may collect information from your social media or business networking profile(s)).

 - Site data: We may collect or obtain your Personal Data when you visit any of our Sites or use any features or resources available on or through a Site.

 - Registration details: We may collect or obtain your Personal Data when you use, or register to use, any of our Sites or services.

 - Third party information: We may collect or obtain your Personal Data from third parties who provide it to us (e.g., credit reference agencies; law enforcement authorities; etc.).

 Summary – Creation of Personal Data

 We may create Personal Data about you (e.g., records of your interactions with us).

 We may also create Personal Data about you, such as records of your interactions with us, our clients, or our Network Members.